 Who is it for?
 Busy Parents

 For more on positioning, read/reread Al Ries/Jack Trout’s classic book — Positioning: The Battle for Your Mind.
-Crafting a good UVP is hard work but don’t worry about getting it perfect.
-Like all your earlier hypotheses, this one is a guess too that you’ll be testing and refining later.
+Crafting a good UVP is hard work, but don’t worry about perfecting it.
+Like all your earlier hypotheses, this one is a guess, too, that you’ll be testing and refining later.

 Build a Product Website